VHS Revival looks back at those quotes which truly defined their characters

 Here Arnie played the movie’s protagonist, a machine which had been reprogrammed by the resistance and sent back in time to protect a young John Conner, who would one day lead them to victory against the automated scourge that is Skynet.
 This new T-800 had been tweaked to learn from and adapt to human interaction, and once subjected to present day Earth’s environment, he would grow to become something of a surrogate father for John.
 In the ultimate irony, the student would become the teacher.

 When he first arrives however, he is not much different from the T-800 from the original movie.
 He is a machine with an objective that will stop at nothing to achieve it.
 For him, human casualties are of no consequence.
-Early in the movie, a still naive and mischievous John realises that his new protector will do anything he commands him to do, and it isn’t long before he mischievously picks a fight with two muscleheads with the intention of unleashing his new toy upon them.
+Early in the movie, a still naive John realises that his new protector will do anything he commands, and it isn’t long before he mischievously picks a fight with two muscleheads with the intention of unleashing his new toy upon them.
 Wasting no time in dealing with his aggressors, the Terminator pulls out his pistol and attempts to shoot one of them, only for John to misdirect the shot at the last moment.
 ‘You were gonna kill that guy!’
 John exclaims.
 ‘Of course;’ his guardian replies, ‘I’m a Terminator.’